arun-kr-reddy/notes/operating_system.md

 - **goals of lock implementation:**
   - mutual exclusion
   - fairness: all threads should eventually get the lock, no thread should starve
-  - low overhead: acquiring, releasing & waiting for lock should not consume too many resources
+  - low overhead: acquiring, releasing & waiting for lock shouldn't consume too many resources
 - **is disabling interrupts enough:** this technique is used to implement locks on single processor systems inside the OS, disabling interrupt is a privileged instruction and malicious programs can misuse it (like run forever), will not work on multiprocessor systems since another thread on another core can enter critical section
-- **example: lock implementation using flag variable:** spin on a flag variable until it is unset, then set it to acquire lock, reset flag variable once done, race condition has moved to lock acquisition code, if thread context switched after spin wait but before setting flag, then both threads acquire the lock
+- **example: lock implementation using flag variable:** spin on a flag variable until it is reset, then set it to acquire lock, reset flag variable once done, race condition has moved to lock acquisition code, if thread context switched after spin wait but before setting flag, then both threads acquire the lock
   ```cpp
   typedef struct _lock_t(int flag;) lock_t;